chiragatal/cook_eat/IMPLEMENTED_TESTS.md

 This document provides a comprehensive list of all tests implemented in the Cook-Eat application.

-Currently, the application has **19** test suites with a total of **105** tests.
+Currently, the application has **19** test suites with a total of **101** passing tests.
+Our test coverage is at approximately **38.6%** overall, with several components achieving higher coverage:

+- Calendar component: 98.24% line coverage, 84.6% branch coverage
+- FullCalendar component: 96.55% line coverage, 87.5% branch coverage
+- Logo component: 100% coverage across all metrics
+- RecipeCard component: 100% coverage across all metrics
+- RecipeToggle component: 100% coverage across all metrics
+- RecipeSearch component: 100% line coverage, 85.7% branch coverage
+- NotificationPreferences component: 100% line coverage, 93.75% branch coverage

 ## Current Test Issues

 1. **Navigation Component Tests**: The Navigation component tests are currently failing due to issues with mocking the Next.js App Router.
 The error is "invariant expected app router to be mounted" in the UserSearch component.
 This needs to be fixed by properly mocking the App Router context or refactoring the component to be more testable.

-2. **E2E Visual Regression Tests**: The visual regression tests might be flaky on different environments due to rendering differences.
-Consider adjusting the threshold or using more specific component-based screenshots.
+2. **ImageCarousel Component Tests**: Several tests for the ImageCarousel component are failing due to challenges with mocking the file upload features and handling the DOM manipulation required for the carousel functionality.

+3. **State Updates in Tests**: Several components show React warnings about state updates not being wrapped in act().
+These should be addressed in future test improvements.

 ## Unit Tests (Jest + React Testing Library)